What makes a good Software Test engineer?

 It should be thorough enough to be useful but not so

-thorough that no one outside the test group will read it.
+overly detailed that no one outside the test group will read it.

 The following are some of the items that might be